glm729/mtdtag/requests/request04AnalyteList.md

 are reduced into an array of tab-separated strings, which are then joined by newline to write out, completing the TSV.
-The final component is manual, whereby the data are read in to spreadsheet-reading software, checked for potential errors in data collection or arrangement, then saved to an XLS file.
+The final component is manual, whereby the data are read in to spreadsheet-reading software, checked for potential errors in data collection or arrangement, then saved to an XLSX file.

 ## Results

-The output TSV file is 40,234,925 bytes, resulting in an XLS file of 28,595,200 bytes.
+The output TSV file is 40,234,935 bytes, resulting in an XLSX file of 8,719,238 bytes.
 There were no errors while running the script, and it ran amazingly quickly (around or under 1 minute), considering previous attempts to complete the same operations using other scripting languages.